 To keep your family safe, check batteries once a month and change them when needed.
 The U.S. Fire Administration recommends replacing batteries twice a year.

 Let us know about overhanging trees

 Maintaining your landscaping is just as important in the winter months as it is in the summer.
-Overgrown trees and branches can easily break with the weight of snow, causing potential damage to your home and property.
+Overgrown trees and branches can easily break with the weight of snow, causing potential damage to your home or property.

 Prevent pipes from freezing

 Cold temperatures can creep farther into your home than you realize and water pipes in the walls are especially vulnerable.
 To keep your pipes from freezing, please remember to keep your thermostat set on at least 65°F, even when you aren’t home.
 Not adequately heating your home could cause frozen and broken pipes, which can lead to floods.
-We also recommend letting a faucet trickle overnight, during extremely cold temperatures to keep water flowing through the pipes.
+We also recommend letting a faucet trickle overnight, during extremely cold temperatures, to keep water flowing through the pipes.
 Exterior faucets can be quickly and easily insulated using a hard faucet cover, available at any home improvement store for less than $5.